vasilakisfil/Introspected-REST/README.md

 Data is very volatile compared to other parts of a response.

 #### 9.1.2.
 Hypermedia
-Originally the hypermedia term was mostly used for linked data.
+Originally the hypermedia term was mostly used for linked data, in the sense of hyperlinks.
 In `REST`,eventually it also includes information for interaction and resource manipilation.
 Hypermedia can be dynamic or static but in any case regardless they are not considered part of the response data.